 An easy Spring cuddler project – my Crochet Chocolate Bunny – is a free pattern here on the blog!
 Read through my inspiration, design process, and lots of info on the perfect yarn I chose.
 Or scroll on down for the free pattern.

 This sweet crochet chocolate bunny actually made its debut what seems like eons ago, in my old monthly subscription service called Happy Yarn Mail.
 While that business is no longer an active one, it was fun while it lasted and taught me a lot.
-The patterns I featured then, now live as paid patterns on my Etsy shop, with a couple of them also making it to the blog as a free pattern due to popularity.
+The patterns I featured then, now live as paid patterns on my pattern shop, with a couple of them also making it to the blog as a free pattern due to popularity.

 Well let me just say, that this one was long overdue in making it here on the blog – and receiving a huge overhaul.
 It’s continued to rank well in my Etsy sales over the years, spiking around this time of the year before Easter.
 I’m proud to say it’s currently at an all-time high, sliding into the #2 spot as a best selling pattern!
 So I knew it was finally time I carve out the time to give this plushy the attention she so rightly deserves.